State of Wisconsin

 - Is your doctor, clinic and hospital still affiliated with your health plan?

 - How do health plans compare for wellness and health management programs?
-See health plan features found under Health Plan Options in the navigation bar above..
+Check out health plan features.

-If you are happy with your current plan and do not want to opt out of the Uniform Dental Benefit, you do not need to do anything unless you want to enroll in an optional plan.
-For more on these benefits, go to the Benefits tab in he navigation bar above.
+If you are happy with your current plan and do not want to decline Uniform Dental Benefits coverage, you do not need to do anything unless you want to enroll in an optional plan.

 Health insurance Marketplaces, also known as the Exchanges, are also available.
 These are separate from the group health insurance program, but may be of interest to you, especially if you are a retiree who is paying health insurance premiums through annuity deduction or directly to your health plan.
 For more information, visit HealthCare.gov, or call 1-800-318-2596.
 Also see the ACA: Marketplace Notice.